PaddlePaddle/docs/doc/fluid/advanced_guide/inference_deployment/inference/build_and_install_lib_en.rst

 .. _install_or_build_cpp_inference_lib_en:

-Install and Compile C++ Inference Library
+Install and Compile C++ Inference Library on Linux
 =============================================

 Direct Download and Installation